hashicorp/terraform-provider-google/website/docs/r/firestore_backup_schedule.html.markdown

 * `daily_recurrence` -
   (Optional)
-  For a schedule that runs daily at a specified time.
+  For a schedule that runs daily.

 * `weekly_recurrence` -
   (Optional)
-  For a schedule that runs weekly on a specific day and time.
+  For a schedule that runs weekly on a specific day.
   Structure is [documented below](#nested_weekly_recurrence).

 * `database` -